aishpatil655/Image-Captioning/README.md

-# Image Captioning with Evaluation Metrics
+# Image Captioning with Evaluation Metrics ( check part II - Image Captioning using RNN )

 This project involves training an image captioning model using precomputed features and evaluating its performance using two different metrics: BLEU score and cosine similarity.